AlfredoBejarano/Pronto-Movie-App/README.md

 boilerplate code, An Use case class can use other use case classes to do the business logic.

 ## Injection
-The injection package isn't meant to be a layer at all, it contains all the classes that help Dagger build the app dependency graph.
+The injection package isn't meant to be a layer at all, it contains all the classes that help Hilt build the app dependency graph.

 ## Model
 The model package contains all the model DTO classes that defines data for the app.
 Models are divided in two: